Paul Nelson on Facebook

 With this site you can book a workshop with Paul and bring him to your community.
 His workshops are transformative experiences for writers of all skill levels.
 This site provides many resources for people interested in this work, in the spontaneous method of poetry that has been his research focus since 1995 and in his various writing and interview projects.

-About Paul’s most recent collection of poetry, A Time Before Slaughter (Apprentice House, Oct ’09), Michael McClure said: “Here’s one more big hunk of the American shoulder, as Olson carved his from the North East, Nelson takes his from the Pacific North West.
+About Paul’s first collection of poetry, A Time Before Slaughter (Apprentice House, Oct ’09), Michael McClure said: “Here’s one more big hunk of the American shoulder, as Olson carved his from the North East, Nelson takes his from the Pacific North West.
 It’s beautiful time-space in new words.

 A professional radio broadcaster between 1980 and 2006, Paul E Nelson has interviewed poetic luminaries such as Allen Ginsberg, Michael McClure, Nate Mackey, Anne Waldman, Robin Blaser, Sam Hamill, Wanda Coleman, Eileen Myles, Jerome Rothenberg, Brenda Hillman, Ethelbert Miller, Sam Hamill and George Bowering.
 He’s gathering some of his best interviews into a book project to be called American Prophets.